A heart attack is something that affects both genders, but the symptoms can vary from men to women.

 Find out some of the medical procedures available should you need to undergo heart treatment.
 With the correct insurance coverage, your bill size can be better gauged and managed, while Mount Elizabeth Hospitals can assist with all Medisave, MediShield Life and integrated shield plan claims.

-For your peace of mind, talk to one of our heart specialists today or read about how to make healthcare insurance claims to cover your hospital bills.
+For your peace of mind, talk to one of our heart specialists today.